mayukhss262/Parallel_Fault_Simulator/README.md

 USER_TEST_VECTORS - Directory to store test vectors defined in Verilog format specified by user in .txt files.
                     .txt files have no fixed naming convention.
-                    CONSTRAINT - In case of multibit input ports, user must specify the values from LSB to MSB.

 **NETLIST GENERATION SCRIPTS**